AppliedBioMath/small-molecule-database/README.md

 2. Import database into postgresql
 For those who first use the postgresql, check this blog https://phoenixnap.com/kb/install-postgresql-windows.
 a.Create the database:
-Log into PostgreSQL database server in command line where you intend to load chembl data and run the following command to create new database:
+Log into PostgreSQL database server in command line where you intend to load data:
 ```
 psql -U <username> -p <password>
 ```